diz-unimr/machbarkeit-backend/README.md

 > | `203`     |                            | `Location: {request (uu)id}` |                                                          |
 > | `503`     | `text/plain;charset=UTF-8` |                              | _No feasibility service subscribed to execute the query_ |

-> [!IMPORTANT]
-> The actual feasibility result can be obtained by polling the endpoint returned by the `Location`-Header
+⚠️ The actual feasibility result can be obtained by polling the endpoint returned by the `Location`-Header.
+Currently, requests are not accepted if no execution service is connected via websocket.

 ##### Example cURL (with token)